alteredstudio/spark-framework/README.md

 # spark-framework
-A css framework that aims to be: light, easy to customize, and attractive.
+A Responsive HTML/CSS Framework built to be: light, easy to customize, and attractive.